mateuszcalderon/receipt/README.md

   import datetime
 ```

-  - ` datetime `: This library is used to fetch the current date and time, which is displayed on the receipt
+  - ` datetime `: Used to fetch the current date and time.

 #### Collecting User Input:
 ```python